 The subject lands include and are adjacent to core natural features.
 Public views of these features are currently limited.
-Street 'A' through the subject lands is proposed to be single loaded along the natural feature and 30 metre buffer, which will allow for public views and vistas of the feature.
+"Street A" through the subject lands is proposed to be single loaded along the natural feature and 30 metre buffer, which will allow for public views and vistas of the feature.

-The amenity areas within the proposed development provide opportunities for landscaping to enhance the public realm.
-The proposed development includes a central amenity greenspace within Block 1, as well as a smaller amenity area sited between the two stacked townhouse blocks and has frontage on Arkell Road.
+The amenity area within the proposed development provides opportunities for landscaping to enhance the public realm and integrate into the streetscape of "Street A".
 Detailed design of the amenity space will be finalized through the site plan process.

 The following principles will guide the ultimate design of this space:

-- Maximize visibility and public views to and from the Arkell Road streetscape through tree planting and landscaping; - Select native plant and tree species that are drought tolerant and salt tolerant.
+- Maximize visibility and public views to and from the "Street A" streetscape through tree planting and landscaping; - Select native plant and tree species that are drought tolerant and salt tolerant.
 Avoid plant materials that could create potential entrapment areas such as thick hedges; - Provide opportunities for both active and passive programming including: open space for play and exercise and a mix of covered and uncovered seating areas; - Provide pedestrian and active mode connections to increase the neighbourhoods connectivity for active transportation modes; and, - Encourage the use of permeable pavers for hardscape features where possible to manage stormwater and overland flow.